 According to the Environmental Protection Agency, there is no set time for you to have your ductwork cleaned like you would perform other regular maintenance tasks.
-Instead, the EPA indicates that you should consider having your ducts cleaned only when it is needed.
+Instead, the EPA indicates that you should consider having your ducts cleaned when it is needed.
 Other experts recommend that you have your ducts cleaned every 3 to 5 years.
 Either way, there are telltale signs you may need to have your ducts cleaned.

-- Mold growth in your HVAC systemMold growth can be a huge HVAC-related problem, especially in humid climates.
+Mold growth in your HVAC systemMold growth can be a huge HVAC-related problem, especially in humid climates.
 If mold is growing on the surface of your ductwork, then it needs to be cleaned as soon as possible.
-Moreover, your technician needs to identify the root cause of the mold growth and eliminate that as well.
+Moreover, your HVAC technician needs to identify the root cause of the mold growth and eliminate that as well.

-- The presence of verminIf rodents or other pests have found their way into your duct system, they may have built nests that block airflow.
+The presence of verminIf rodents or other pests have found their way into your duct system, they may have built nests that block airflow.
 An HVAC professional will need to go in, clean out any nests, droppings, and other vermin-related matter, and seal up the hole from which the vermin infiltrated the unit.

-- Excessive dust.
 Another reason why many homeowners decide to have their ducts cleaned is the accumulation of dust and debris throughout the HVAC system.
 A thorough duct cleaning will eliminate many excess dust particles, and allow you to breathe easier.

 Why Should You Consider Duct Cleaning?

 Better indoor air qualityClean HVAC ductwork results in the circulation of fewer airborne allergens and other contaminants.
-As a result, you are able to breathe easier and avoid allergy-related side effects, like coughing, sneezing, or inflammation.
+As a result, you are able to breathe easier and avoid allergy-related side effects, like coughing, sneezing, or other inflammation.

 Increased energy efficiencyWhen an HVAC unit is clogged up with dirt particles, it must expend more energy to provide adequate circulation throughout the home.
 By periodically having your ducts cleaned, you'll ensure that your system keeps running at peak efficiency — which means a lower energy bill each month.

 What Does Duct Cleaning Entail?